DefenseStorm/tenableScanResults/README.md

 This integration is intended to be installed on the DefenseStorm DVM.
 You should perform the install as the "root" user and the installation should be done in the /usr/local/ directory.

+This integration requires the pytenable python module.
+To install it, use the command:

+pip3 install pytenable

 1. Pull the repository and submodules:

 		git clone --recurse-submodules https://github.com/DefenseStorm/tenableScanResults.git